rohithpeddi/uni4d/README.md

 ## Evaluation

+We provide scripts to prepare all datasets, preprocessing, and run Uni4D to reproduce Table 1 and 2 in our main paper.

 ### Datasets

 We provide scripts for downloading and preparing datasets (Bonn, TUM-Dynamics, Sintel, Kitti) used in our paper.
 Run: